fdsig/edge/devices/JESTSON_NANO.md

 ```

-some additional install are required before install pytorch in python3.
+some additional installs are required before install pytorch in python3.

 ```
 sudo apt-get install libopenblas-base libopenmpi-dev